Neon lighting

 Neon was discovered in 1898 by the British scientists William Ramsay and Morris W. Travers.
 After obtaining pure neon from the atmosphere, they explored its properties using an "electrical gas-discharge" tube that was similar to the tubes used for neon signs today.
 Georges Claude, a French engineer and inventor, presented neon tube lighting in essentially its modern form at the Paris Motor Show, December 3–18, 1910.
-Claude, sometimes called "the Edison of France", had a near monopoly on the new technology, which became very popular for signage and displays in the period 1920-1940.
+Claude, sometimes called "the Edison of France", had a near monopoly on the new technology, which became very popular for signage and displays in the period 1920–1940.
 Neon lighting was an important cultural phenomenon in the United States in that era; by 1940, the downtowns of nearly every city in the US were bright with neon signage, and Times Square in New York City was known worldwide for its neon extravagances.
 There were 2,000 shops nationwide designing and fabricating neon signs.
 The popularity, intricacy, and scale of neon signage for advertising declined in the U.S. following the Second World War (1939–1945), but development continued vigorously in Japan, Iran, and some other countries.
 In recent decades architects and artists, in addition to sign designers, have again adopted neon tube lighting as a component in their works.

 Neon lighting is closely related to fluorescent lighting, which developed about 25 years after neon tube lighting.
 In fluorescent lights, the light emitted by rarefied gases within a tube is used exclusively to excite fluorescent materials that coat the tube, which then shine with their own colors that become the tube's visible, usually white, glow.
-Fluorescent coatings and glasses are also an option for neon tube lighting, but are usually selected to obtain bright colors.
+Fluorescent coatings (phosphors) and glasses are also an option for neon tube lighting, but are usually selected to obtain bright colors.